Admissions Frequently Asked Questions

 A: Each year is different.
 While it is true that typically there are more applicants than available spots, we do our best to make sure we can accept as many qualified students as possible.

-Q: Is there busing for students in Nursery?
+Q: Is there busing for students in Pre-K?

-A: The school facilitates affordable private transportation for children in our Nursery program.
+A: The school facilitates affordable private transportation for children in our Pre-K program from Great Neck and West Hempstead, subject to sufficient interest.
 Please contact the school office for details.

 Q: From which communities is busing available for students in K-8?